 Director of Parks and Recreation.
-The Director of Parks and Recreation shall have a Bachelors Degree in Recreation Administration, Public Administration or a closely related field, and four years of increasingly responsible experience in Municipal Park and Recreation Administration, including three years of management experience.
-Ability to prepare and maintain an operating budget for a multi-faceted program; ability to develop capital improvement budget for park, recreation and golf course projects; administrative and executive ability to initiate, organize and follow through on comprehensive recreational and park programs and projects; ability to deal effectively with elected officials, members of the general public and the media; ability to administrative reports in a clear, logical manner; ability to present ideas and policies to individuals and groups; and the ability to supervise.
+The Director of Parks and Recreation shall have a Bachelor's Degree in Recreation Administration, Public Administration or a closely related field, and four years of increasingly responsible experience in Municipal Park and Recreation Administration, including three years of management experience.
+Ability to prepare and maintain an operating budget for a multi-faceted program; ability to develop capital improvement budget for park, recreation and golf course projects; administrative and executive ability to initiate, organize and follow through on comprehensive recreational and park programs and projects; ability to deal effectively with elected officials, members of the general public and the media; ability to administer collective bargaining agreements and personnel policies; ability to prepare administrative reports in a clear, logical manner; ability to present ideas and policies to individuals and groups; and the ability to supervise.

 Director of Personnel and Labor Relations.
-The Director of Personnel and Labor Relations shall have a Bachelors Degree in Personnel and Industrial Relations, Public Administration, Business Administration, or some closely related field, and five years of progressively responsible experience in personnel administration or labor relations, with two years of experience in public personnel administration.
-A Masters Degree in Business or Public Administration may be substituted for two years of the aforementioned practical work experience.
+The Director of Personnel and Labor Relations shall have a Bachelor's Degree in Personnel and Industrial Relations, Public Administration, Business Administration, or some closely related field, and five years of progressively responsible experience in personnel administration or labor relations, with two years of experience in public personnel administration.
+A Master's Degree in Business or Public Administration may be substituted for two years of the aforementioned practical work experience.
 Thorough knowledge of the principals and practices of public personnel administration, including labor relations, personnel selection, classification, compensation and Affirmative Action; knowledge of local, state and federal laws and regulations governing personnel practices; considerable ability in written and oral communication; ability to deal effectively with employees, department heads, labor representatives and the public; skill in negotiating collective bargaining agreements; ability to plan and direct department programs and staff activities; and ability to supervise.